ESPhoenix/drMD/README.md

 - ligands:          This is a list of dictionaries containing information about each ligand.
-                    You can add as many ligands as you wish, with one dictionary per ligand Each ligand dictionary contains the following parameters:
+                    You can add as many ligands as you wish, with one dictionary per ligand *Note that each ligand dictionary contains the following parameters:

     - ligandName:   This is the three letter name of the ligand, this will be used to match the residue names in your PDB files

     - protons:      This is a boolean (TRUE/FALSE) to tell drMD whether you have protons on your ligand.
                     If set to FALSE, drMD will run an automated protonation protocol to add protons to your ligand *Note that the automatic protonation protocol only works reliably for simple organic ligands.
-                    If your ligand is complex it is recommended to manually add protons in your input PDB file prior to running drMD*
+                    *Note If your ligand is complex it is recommended to manually add protons in your input PDB file prior to running drMD*

     - charge:       This is the charge of the ligand (int)